 I will want to know what they did from the time they left work to when they first felt their symptoms.

-Question #2: What were you doing when you first felt your symptoms?
+Question #2 to ask the injured worker: What were you doing when you first felt your symptoms?

 If this wasn’t answered from Question #1, then I want to know what they were doing when they felt their symptoms.

 The example I use in the video is:

 The worker reported shoveling at 9:00 am, but didn’t feel symptoms until 8:00 p.m.”

 The shoveling could be contributing to their symptoms, but if they only did it for 5 minutes in the morning and spent the rest of the day standing and supervising, there are more questions to be had.